 Blend 30 seconds/speed 8.

-Serve immediately: garnish with cream, chives and garlic parmesan croutons.
+Serve immediately: season to taste, garnish with cream, chives and garlic parmesan croutons.

 Or leave to cool before refrigerating for up to 3 days.